 Here at Wabi Sabi Farm, we recognize that the imperfect beauty (like a ‘Sweet Chocolate’ Pepper that appears rotten when ripe) may taste the best.
 We revere authenticity above all else!
 Because of this respect for authenticity, our mission is to grow tasty, nutritious, Certified Organic (IDALS) fruits, vegetables, herbs and garden transplants available to all members of the community in the most environmentally, physically and economically sustainable way.

-Wabi Sabi Farm's bounty is harvested mainly for a CSA (Community Supported Agriculture) program, but can also be found at the Iowa Food Cooperative and as ingredients in dishes prepared at local restaraunts.
+Wabi Sabi Farm's bounty is harvested mainly for a CSA (Community Supported Agriculture) program, but can also be found occasionally at the Iowa Food Cooperative and as ingredients in dishes prepared at local restaurants.